 One medical model is to have the alcoholic take a drug that is trade-named Antabuse.
 It is supposed to make an alcoholic sick if he or she drinks.
 But many people say it doesn’t work for them.
 Other drugs are supposed to block the intoxicating effects of alcohol.

 Twelve-step programs have a strict outline of actions that may guide the addicted person back to sobriety.
 Frequent meetings are a mainstay of the program.
 Some people do not succeed in twelve-step programs simply because they lack the social skills to do so.
 When alcoholism started very young, before a person developed enough maturity to accept responsibility, or when alcoholism goes on for a long time so that social skills are obliterated, a person may not be able to win in this context.

 A true holistic approach to alcoholism means that no drugs are used and the entire person’s life and health are considered when treating the condition.
-At Narconon drug and alcohol rehabilitation programs around the world, alcoholism is addressed with a combination of nutrition, counseling and life-skills training.
+At Narconon drug and alcohol rehabilitation programs around the world, alcoholism is addressed with a combination of nutrition, thorough detoxification and life-skills training.
 Each recovering alcoholic is assisted and guided through the process of rebuilding his or her life, repairing damaged relationships, and preparing to take a place among those living sober, productive lives.